AaronCWacker/SDLC-InAgeOf-AI-SaaS/README.md

 # SDLC-InAgeOf-AI-SaaS
 Software Development Lifecycle in the Age of AI and SaaS

+# Tony Fadell rule of products
+## Tony is a Product Lifecycle genius who led the design of the iPod, iPhone, Nest, etc and worked as Steve Jobs design lead.
+He sold Nest to Google.
+Tony has a three step 'product press release' that he used at Apple for product design and development.
+Tony is worth > $800 million today.

+# Tony's product lifecycle press release has three steps:
+1. Envision and explain the **Pain** experienced by your user.
+These are requirements to solve.
+2. Next if you can remove the pain, what does that look like.
+Describe the **Joy** of what user can do now that they have product.
+3. If we did perfectly, there are new things the user can do which they never could before.
+Describe these as **Superpowers** the user now has because of your software or product invention describing what they can do now that they never could before.

 # SDLC in the age of AI and SaaS